Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 process_data(2);

-There is no loop structure, no loop counter, and no conditional branching.
-For loops with a small number of iterations, this kind of unrolling can significantly improve performance because it avoids branch mispredictions and loop overhead.
+There are no loop structures, no loop counters, and no conditional branches.
+For loops with a small iteration count, this unrolling can significantly improve performance because it avoids branch prediction failures and loop overhead.

-Of course, loop unrolling is not a silver bullet.
-If the loop count is large, unrolling will lead to code bloat.
-But for the small loops commonly seen in embedded systems (such as processing data from a few ADC channels), this is an excellent optimization technique.
+Of course, loop unrolling isn't a silver bullet.
+If the loop count is large, unrolling leads to code bloat.
+But for the small loops common in embedded systems (like processing data for a few ADC channels), this is a great optimization.

 3. Strong Types Instead of Primitive Types

-Type safety is not just about preventing errors; it also makes code clearer.
+Type safety isn't just about preventing errors; it also makes code clearer.

 // 易错:单位混淆